Senior Project

 Installation art piece on the effects of gun violence in the U.S.

 Project Description: The SOS Project was developed in response to the 2016 Pulse Nightclub shooting in Orlando, Florida.
-The installation formed an arc of linked plexiglass panels, each comprising a 2-year period between 2004 and 2016.
-The individual panels were pierced by a number of holes, each hole representing a school shooting that had occurred in the U.S. during the given period.
+The installation formed an arc of linked plexiglass panels, each representing two years between 2004 and 2016.
+Several holes pierced the individual panels, each hole representing a school shooting that had occurred in the U.S. during the given period.
 Visitors were encouraged to contemplate and discuss the impact of gun violence on their own lives.
-Written across the inner panels was the question: “How many school shootings have there been in America during the last 12 years?"
+Written across the inner panels was the question: "How many school shootings have there been in America during the last 12 years?"

 For more information: https://sosbooth.wordpress.com/